-Quality Checkers - volunteers who accompany staff on estate walkabouts to point out any maintenance etc. which need addressing or who quality check services e.g. grounds maintenance.
+Quality Checkers - volunteers who accompany staff on estate walkabouts to point out any maintenance etc. which needs addressing or who quality check services such as grounds maintenance.

-\ Equality and Diversity Voice - Specific consultations and events where services may have a different impact because of a person's age, gender, race, ethnicity, sexual orientation, religion, or disability.
+Equality and Diversity Voice\ - Specific consultations and events where services may have a different impact because of a person's age, gender, race, ethnicity, sexual orientation, religion, or disability.